Two Can Play That Game (film): Cast

+Reception

 Box office

-The film opened at #2 at the box office in the United States, raking in $7,720,942 USD in its first opening weekend, behind The Musketeer.
-The film was released in the United Kingdom on September 13, 2002, and failed to reach the Top 10.
+The film opened at #2 at the box office in the United States, grossing $7.7 million in its first opening weekend, behind The Musketeer.
+The film was released in the United Kingdom on September 13, 2002, where it failed to reach the Top 10.

-Critical reception
+Critical response

+Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

 Sequel

 A direct to DVD film, titled Three Can Play That Game, was released in February 2008.
 The sequel was rated, although there was still a little inappropriate content.
 Three Can Play That Game starred Vivica A. Fox as Shante Smith, a famous couple's counsellor.
 This time around, Fox's character plays a supporting role, as opposed to her starring role in the original.
 Morris Chestnut or his character doesn't make an appearance, but he was mentioned.

 Stage play adaptation

 Stage producer and playwright Je'Caryous Johnson adapted a stage play based on the film of same name in 2017.
 Vivica A. Fox starred and reprised her role as Shante Smith.
 The production also starred Columbus Short as Keith, Porsha Williams as Conny, Carl Payne as Tony, and also featured Gary Dourdan, RonReaco Lee, Cocoa Brown and Vivian Green.